vikrantvikaasa27/Smart-Farming-and-Crop-Price-Prediction/README.md

-# Farm - Intelligent Farming Mobile and Web App
+# Farm Friend

-Farm is an intelligent farming system that harmoniously integrates IoT and AI technologies to optimize agricultural practices and enhance crop management for farmers.
+Farm Friend is an intelligent farming system that harmoniously integrates IoT and AI technologies to optimize agricultural practices and enhance crop management for farmers.

 ## Problem Statement